 Present Continuous Use

-1: First, we use it for things that are happening at the moment of speaking.
+1: First, we use the present continuous for things that are happening at the moment of speaking.
+These things usually last for quite a short time and they are not finished when we are talking about them.

 - I'm working at the moment.